apoex/gs1/README.md

 space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+### Changelog

+The changelog is maintained in the [CHANGELOG.md](CHANGELOG.md) file, following the [Keep a Changelog] format.
+The changelog is updated incrementally.
+That is, for every new feature or bugfix, add an entry to the changelog.
+New entries are added below the [Unreleased] section, with an appropriate sub header.

 ### Update Known Application Identifiers

 1. Download the latest version of the [GS1 syntax dictionary](gs1_syntax_dictionary)